mptsolutions/UntappdPhotos/README.md

 #### [Links I Found ~~Frustrating~~ Useful](#links-i-found-frustrating)

 I read all of this madness.
-Some of it was helpful and it's a good place to start if you you got this far and your screen still doesn't display.
+Some of it was helpful and it's a good place to start if you got this far and your screen still doesn't display.

 * https://github.com/pimoroni/hyperpixel4
 * https://github.com/pimoroni/hyperpixel4/issues/223